LoganWarren/Social-Sentiment/README.md

 - Analyzes sentiment using TextBlob, a Python library for processing textual data
 - Categorizes sentiment as positive, negative, or neutral
 - Generates a summary of sentiment analysis results

+License

+This project is licensed under the MIT License.